-Interstate 65 connects the Deep South with the Midwest, providing a north-south connection from the ports of the Gulf of Mexico to the ports of the Great Lakes.
-Alabama’s main street, I-65 begins in the “Port City” of Mobile and runs northeast through wide swaths of pine forest to the capital of Montgomery.
+Interstate 65 connects the Deep South with the Midwest, providing a connection from the ports of the Gulf of Mexico north to the ports of the Great Lakes.
+Designated the Heroes’ Highway in Alabama, I-65 begins in the “Port City” of Mobile and runs northeast through wide swaths of pine forest to the capital of Montgomery.
 Beyond there, I-65 continues northward to the economic hub of the state in Birmingham before reaching the Huntsville area between Madison and Decatur.
 North of Huntsville and Interstate 565, I-65 passes through 120 miles of the Volunteer State with a direct line through Nashville.

 Within the Tennessee capital city, I-65 changed alignments in 2000 to overtake the former Interstate 265 along the west side of the central business district.
 Beyond there, I-65 combines with Interstate 24 along a short overlap in north Nashville before angling northeast toward the Bluegrass State.

-Traveling through Kentucky, Interstate 65 ventures across hilly terrain to Bowling Green and Elizabethtown.
+Traveling through Kentucky, Interstate 65 traverses hilly terrain to Bowling Green and Elizabethtown.
 The freeway passes to the east of Fort Knox en route to Shepherdsville and the south suburbs of Louisville.
-I-65 bisects Kentucky’s largest city before crossing the Ohio River into the Falls City area of southern Indiana.
+I-65 crosses Kentucky’s largest city before spanning the Ohio River into the Falls City area of southern Indiana.

 Leaving the Ohio Valley, Interstate 65 flattens out across agricultural areas by the smaller cities of Seymour, Columbus and Franklin while en route to Indianapolis.
-I-65, like I-70, travels through the heart of Indianapolis as Interstate 465 encircles the Circle City along a 57.5-mile beltway.
+I-65, like I-70, travels through the heart of Indianapolis as Interstate 465 encircles the Circle City along a 57.5 mile long beltway.
 Traveling northwest, I-65 again transitions into a rural freeway to Lebanon, Lafayette and Crown Point.
 The northernmost reaches of the freeway serve the industrial city of Gary in the eastern Chicago metropolitan area.

 Ohio River Bridges